How to Earn Teacher Certification in Oregon

 How Much Do Teachers in Oregon Make?

-Oregon teachers make above the national average for teacher salaries.
-The Bureau of Labor Statistics has gathered and interpreted the following salary information for education positions within Oregon as of 2016.
+Oregon teachers make above the national median for teacher salaries.
+The U.S. Bureau of Labor Statistics has gathered and interpreted the following salary information for education positions within Oregon as of 2021.

 Teacher License Endorsements